Characterizing Nonlinear Dynamics via Smooth Prototype Equivalences: Method

-Our NFs utilize a relatively small number of blocks, composed of alternating invertible affine transformations and affine coupling layers \cite{dinh2014nice}.
-Both of these layer types are adapted so that their JVPs can be calculated in closed form and to be low-weight.
-Specifically, instead of the typical multi-layer perceptrons (MLPs) in affine coupling layers~\cite{papamakarios2021normalizing} we use cosine features, which we call \emph{Fourier feature coupling}.
-These Fourier feature coupling layers are highly expressive while remaining narrow and shallow (one hidden layer whose width is smaller than 10), and their JVPs can be calculated in closed form without relying on autograd methods.
-For exact details, see \Cref{app:diff-details}.
+Our INNs utilize a small number of blocks, composed of alternating invertible linear transformations and affine coupling layers (\cite{dinh2014nice}, see \Cref{app:diff-details} for more information).
+Both of these layer types are adapted so that their JVPs can be calculated in closed form.
+Specifically, instead of using multi-layer perceptrons (MLPs) typically found in affine coupling layers \citep{papamakarios2021normalizing} we use cosine features, which we term \emph{Fourier feature coupling}.
+These Fourier feature coupling layers are highly expressive even when the network is narrow and shallow, and their JVPs can be calculated efficiently and in closed form.
+For more details regarding network design choices, see \Cref{app:diff-details}.